-- Finalizing of rebased National Accounts through 2017 in Fiji and Samoa: - Improved calculation of cattle livestock data, an important contributor to economic activity in Vanuatu: - Commencement of independent GDP calculations in the Marshall Islands.
+- (1) Finalizing of rebased National Accounts through 2017 in Fiji and Samoa; - (2) Improved calculation of cattle livestock data, an important contributor to economic activity in Vanuatu: and - (3) Commencement of independent GDP calculations in RMI.

 The sole objective of the RSS program is to strengthen macroeconomic and financial statistics compilation and dissemination.

-Reliable macroeconomic statistics (National Accounts (NA) and Balance of Payments (BoP)) are essential for evidence based economic policy-Annual Report 2019 | PFTAC making by country authorities.
+Reliable macroeconomic statistics (National Accounts (NA) and Balance of Payments (BoP)) are essential for evidence based economic policymaking by country authorities.
 They also provide the private sector, foreign investors, rating agencies, and the public in general with important inputs in their decision-making, while informing economic analysis and IMF surveillance.
-PFTAC's Macroeconomic programming and analysis program also relies heavily on high quality data for monitoring, analysis and research purposes available for policymaking.
+The Macroeconomic programming and analysis program also rely heavily on high quality data for monitoring, analysis and research purposes available for policymaking.